Apr. 01, 2013 - Red Flag Rules - Myths & Misconceptions

 4) This new requirement is an invasion of privacy!

-To sum up the previous points, you show your ID only under the following two conditions: taking out a AND taking that line of credit from a company that frequently lends to its customers.
+To sum up the previous points, you show your ID only under the following two conditions: taking out a line of credit AND taking that line of credit from a company that frequently lends to its customers.
 If only one of two are met, like shopping at a big-name store (assuming you pay in full before you leave), or paying your babysitter the following week, your ID can stay in your wallet.
 And when you are taking out credit from an established lender, proving you are who you say you are is not an invasion of your privacy; it's just common sense.